XiangmingKA/academic-kickstart4/content/authors/admin/_index.md

 - Visitors
 ---

 Xiangming is a graduate student at Carnegie Mellon University Entertainment Technology Center.
-He has demonstrated work experience in the video game industry as a Technical Artist.
+He has demonstrated work experience in the video game industry as a Technical Artist and Programmer.
 His expertise lies in the interdisciplinary area in the game industry, with emphasis on Computer Graphics, 3D Modeling, Lighting, and Texturing.

 With a Computer Graphics programming background, Xiangming has strong software engineering skills and troubleshooting ability.
 He had developed a set of skills in Render Feature and Shader development when working at Unity Technologies.
 Especially, he has a great understanding of Physically-Based Rendering principles in texturing, lighting, and shading.
 His duties also include tool development and assets improvements in DCC packages such as Maya, 3ds Max, and Substance.